cussonsgk/Photography/README.md

 ## Lucy's Phototgraphy Portfolio
 A website showcasing my favorite pictures, with a biography of my inspirations and main subjects.

+## Code info
+Languages used: Html and CSS

 ## Author
 Lucy Kamau